 6 Benefits of Deploying Hosted Enterprise Voice

 According to a report from Infonetics Research, the global hosted VoIP and Unified Communications (UC) market will reach a whopping $12 billion in 2018, across almost 63 million service instances.
 Cloud-services for hosted voice have grown in popularity, along with many other cloud-based offerings, because they provide numerous advantages over premises-based systems.
-These are just some of the countless benefits enterprises can experience after deploying a hosted enterprise voice system.
+These are just some of the countless benefits organizations can experience after deploying a hosted voice system.

 1. Reduces Operating Costs

-Implementing hosted voice in the enterprise reduces operational costs in myriad ways.
+Implementing hosted voice in enterprise and small to midmarket businesses reduces operational costs in myriad ways.
 For starters, there are few if any hardware costs, as the majority of the system is housed on the provider’s end and only requires a connection to the provider across the internet.
 Secondly, additional support costs are eliminated since 24/7/365 phone, email or chat support is handled by the provider, and included in the hosted voice solution.
 Third, costs of deployment are lower when compared to all of the working hours required by the local IT department and other departments to coordinate a large onsite installation.
 Finally, maintenance and upgrade costs are few if non-existent, as again, they are part of the bundled enterprise voice package from the get-go.

 2. Provides Access to the Latest and Greatest Features

 In most markets, the companies that ride the wave of technology trends - and use it to grow their businesses - generally have the advantage over their competitors.
-Such is the case with hosted enterprise voice.
+Such is the case with hosted voice.
 As new tools are added to product suites and further integration between other software utilities occurs, hosted voice users are able to immediately benefit from these upgrades.
 For instance, adding the ability to text or chat through a cloud-based voice system or access customer information through an integrated CRM database helps customer service and sales agents perform their jobs more efficiently and effectively.
 They are able to communicate with the end user in more ways and gain access to - and knowledge about - their clients, which assists in customizing the end user experience and maximizing its outcome.

 3. Gives Remote Workers the Ability to Work from Anywhere